Our Team

 What’s more, our “first-name” policy allows for a comfort level rarely seen outside of small schools like Nora - bonds build quickly without formalities, and camaraderie between teachers and students is the norm, not the exception.

-Our teachers are enthusiastic about learning, experts in their subject areas, and dedicated to young people, grades 9-12.
 All of our faculty members have degrees in their primary teaching area, and more than 80 percent hold advanced degrees.
 Our staff also includes administrators who teach, a college counselor, a learning disabilities specialist, an athletic director, a psychological consultant, and tutors.
+And our Board of Directors lends support with the sustainability and vision of our community always in mind.

 Chris